edchainio/concat/README.md

 Warning: `setup.sh` is quite slow; among the dependencies is gorocksdb, which takes several minutes to compile.

+if you get errors, please refer to the [install faq](https://github.com/edchainio/concat/blob/master/install-faq.md)

 ### Running on Windows

 We haven't succeeded building on Windows yet, as rocksdb dependencies do not build correctly under mingw-w64; see [Issue 65](https://github.com/mediachain/concat/issues/65).